Quantumplation/CIPs/CIP-1776/README.md

 *Decentralization: may it serve as our North Star, our guiding light, and our highest virtue.*

 This foundation allows us to proceed with our minimum viable governance model and sets out a framework for the first  the CIP 1776 governance model.
 The first amendment to this constitution shall be a substantive document of monumental significance, and it and all subsequent amendments will follow the standard model for ratification.

+[This part of CIP 1776 seeks a contribution from members(s) of the Cardano technical community to propose a suitable on-chain mechanism and/or standard for the issuance of the constitution - the current 'back of the envelope' working model uses a primative non-fungible-token + smart contract solution overseen by the constitutional comittee.
+Failing a more sophisticated model being proffered by the Cardano community, this proposal proposes a chain of itterativly referenced tokens for voltaire completeness.]

+## The Constiutional Comittee
+Here we propose an **on-chain** egalitarian meritocratic solution to electing,